Awakening old jeans to new life

 New Articles

-Avanova Design stands for handmade fashion jewellery, bags and accessories.
-Our physical shop RealiTea however is not only an ethnic boutique in Salzburg, but especially a tea house where you can enjoy a pot of excellent tea in our cozy corner.
+Avanova and RealiTea Avanova Design stands for handmade fashion jewellery, bags and accessories.
+Our physical shop RealiTea however is not only an ethnic boutique in Salzburg, but especially a tea house where you can enjoy a pot of excellent tea in our cozy corner. | |

-Artisan jewelry from vegetable tanned leather, embossed and hand painted by Dewdrop of Honey.
+Leather Jewelry Artisan jewelry from vegetable tanned leather, embossed and hand painted by Dewdrop of Honey. | |

-While the spring flowers are blooming in the forest and in the garden, our shop is in full bloom too!
-Hand embroidered, floral hair accessories from our partners in Vietnam.
+Hand embroidered hair accessories While the spring flowers are blooming in the forest and in the garden, our shop is in full bloom too!
+Hand embroidered, floral hair accessories from our partners in Vietnam. | |

-Tham and her progressive label Tadu Bag are right on time to lead towards a bright and cool fashion epoch.
-In this story I want to tell you how she escaped the daily grind and stepped on the adventurous path of slow fashion.
+Tadu: Turning old jeans into trendy fashion items Tham and her progressive label Tadu Bag are right on time to lead towards a bright and cool fashion epoch.
+In this story I want to tell you how she escaped the daily grind and stepped on the adventurous path of slow fashion. | |

-The Hmong are highlanders from the North of Vietnam.
+The stunning art of the Hmong people The Hmong are highlanders from the North of Vietnam.
 Their traditional costumes follow an old and very complex formula of weaving, indigo wax batik and embroidery.
-Knowledge passed on through generations.
+Knowledge passed on through generations. | |

-Let me introduce Yen with her wonderful micro macramé jewellery and her shimmering insects, made in bead embroidery technique.
+Handmade micro macramé jewellery and shimmering insects Let me introduce Yen with her wonderful micro macramé jewellery and her shimmering insects, made in bead embroidery technique. |